imagej/imagej.github.io/_pages/update-sites/setup.md

 ## Add your personal update site

+{% include notice icon="warning" content='Please note that since the [Wiki relaunch](https://imagej.net/events/wiki-grand-opening/), personal update sites are no longer hosted through the ImageJ Wiki.
+Existing upload credentials are unaffected - but the process for creating/updating credentials has changed.' %}

 By far the easiest method to provide your macros, scripts and plugins to other users, letting them keep up-to-date in the most convenient manner, is to set up your *personal update site*.

-A *personal update site* is hosted on https://sites.imagej.net/&lt;imagej-wiki-account&gt;.
-If you do not have an ImageJ Wiki account yet, no need to worry, you can register one while setting up your update site.
+A *personal update site* is hosted on https://sites.imagej.net/&lt;update-site-name&gt;.
+Uploading to a personal update site requires upload credentials (see below).

 {% include notice icon="info" content='There are some minimal *Terms of Service* for personal update sites.
 See the [Personal Update Site Terms of Service](/update-sites/tos) for details.' %}

-First of all, create a wiki account on https://imagej.net.

-Please note, that the password for the corresponding update site is NOT the one for your wiki account.
-In order to set your update site password, use the link at the bottom of the wiki or click [here](Special_ChangeUploadPassword).
+First of all, please use [this thread on the imagej.sc forum](https://forum.image.sc/t/requests-for-creating-imagej-update-sites/40051/) to request a new upload account and/or new update site.
+You can also request the addition or removal of uploader permissions to a particular site, or request a password reset.

+If you need to create a new upload account as part of this process, your password will be PM'd to you by a forum admin.

-start the updater with {% include bc path='Help | Update'%} and click on the *Manage update sites* button:
+To start using your update site, in ImageJ start the updater with {% include bc path='Help | Update'%} and click on the *Manage update sites* button:

 <img src="/media/mamed-3.jpg" width="770"/>

-### Specifying your existing ImageJ Wiki account
+### Specifying your upload account

-Enter the name of that account and click *OK*:
+Click the *Add my site* button, enter account name and click *OK*.
+This will add a new entry with the appropriate URL and host configuration.
+It will also validate that the update site actually exists.

 <img src="/media/update-sites/personal-update-site-1.png" width="770"/>

-If your upload password (separate from your wiki password) was not initialized, you will then be asked to provide your wiki password, which will be used to initialize your upload password.
-The two passwords can differ.
-This can be source of confusion during setting up of the update.

-You can also manually [change or initialize your upload password](Special_ChangeUploadPassword).
+When you start the upload process you will be prompted for your password.

 ### Dedicated plugin update sites

 Rather than having a single update site for many plugins, it is highly advised to set up dedicated update sites for each plugin that could be of interest to the community.
 Such dedicated update site can have a more intuitive name.
-A given user/wiki account can own several update sites.
+A given upload account can own several update sites.
 To request a new update site for your user account, post your request on the forum (see [related post](https://forum.image.sc/t/distributing-several-update-sites/21219/2?u=lthomas)), or on the [ImageJ Gitter](https://gitter.im/imagej/imagej).

 ## Group update site

 In addition to [personal update sites](/update-sites/setup#add-your-personal-update-site), it is possible for groups of people to share an update site.

-To create such an update site, post on the [Image.sc Forum](https://forum.image.sc/tags/imagej), or in the [imagej Gitter channel](https://gitter.im/imagej/imagej), requesting the creation of the site on `sites.imagej.net`, including the desired name of the site, as well as the wiki usernames to be granted upload permission to the group update site.
+To create such an update site, post on the [Image.sc Forum](https://forum.image.sc/tags/imagej), or in the [imagej Gitter channel](https://gitter.im/imagej/imagej), requesting the creation of the site on `sites.imagej.net`, including the desired name of the site, as well as the upload users to be granted upload permission to the group update site.
 An administrator will then create the site skeleton and grant those users upload permission to the new site.

 ## Adding an update site on your own server